keesiemeijer/custom-post-type-date-archives/readme.txt

 https:&#47;&#47;example.com&#47;events&#47;2015&#47;06&#47;12
 `

-WordPress only supports date archives for the `post` post type.
+WordPress doesn't support date archives for custom post types.
 This plugin provides the rewrite rules needed for custom post types to also have date archives.

-The new date archives use your existing [date archives theme template files](https://developer.wordpress.org/themes/basics/template-hierarchy/#date).
-If you need to integrate the custom post types differently you can make use of [functions](https://github.com/keesiemeijer/custom-post-type-date-archives/wiki/Functions) provided by this plugin.
+The cpt date archives use the same theme template files as normal date archives.
+Extra [template files](https://github.com/keesiemeijer/custom-post-type-date-archives/wiki/Theme-Template-Files) and [template functions](https://github.com/keesiemeijer/custom-post-type-date-archives/wiki/Functions) are available for use in the custom post type date archives.

-For more information about this plugin visit the [Plugin Documentation](https://github.com/keesiemeijer/custom-post-type-date-archives/wiki)
+For more information visit the [Plugin Documentation](https://github.com/keesiemeijer/custom-post-type-date-archives/wiki)

 == Installation ==
 Follow these instructions to install the plugin.